 Talks And Publications

-Over the years, the Instructional Resource Center has changed to meet the changing needs of the Internet.
+Over the years, the K-12 Internet Resource Center has changed to meet the changing needs of the Internet.

 You can see these changes in the talks we have given and the content provided to a number of organizations, including Stanford University and The Exploratorium.